 St Benet's Church on Mile End Road is bombed and destroyed.

-The old People's Palace is renamed the Queens' Building by The Queen Mother to commemorate our close association with Queen Victoria, Queen Mary of Teck (wife of King George V), Queen Elizabeth The Queen Mother, and our Patron, Queen Elizabeth II.
+The old People's Palace is renamed the Queens' Building by The Queen Mother to commemorate our close association with herself, Queen Victoria, Queen Mary of Teck (wife of King George V), and our Patron, Queen Elizabeth II.